ruby/ruby/doc/windows.md

     more, modify _RUBYW_INSTALL_NAME_ directly in the Makefile.

-3. You need specify vcpkg directory to use `--with-opt-dir` option like `win32\configure.bat --with-opt-dir=vcpkg_installed\x64-windows`
+3. You need specify vcpkg directory to use `--with-opt-dir` option like `win32\configure.bat --with-opt-dir=C:/vcpkg_installed/x64-windows`

 4. Run `nmake up` if you are building from GIT source.

 5. Run `nmake`

-6. Run `nmake prepare-vcpkg` if you need to copy vcpkg installed libraries like `libssl-3-x64.dll` to the build directory.
+6. Run `nmake prepare-vcpkg` with administrator privilege if you need to copy vcpkg installed libraries like `libssl-3-x64.dll` to the build directory.

 7. Run `nmake check`